What Are the Interest Rates for Private Loans by Private Lenders in Australia? (2025 Update)

 5. Exit Strategy

-A clearly defined and realistic exit, such as a refinance, property sale or project completion, improves lender confidence and lowers perceived risk.
+A clearly defined and realistic exit, such as a refinance, property sale, or project completion, improves lender confidence and lowers perceived risk.

 Are Private Lending Rates Negotiable?

-At Innovate Funding, we structure transactions to highlight strengths, mitigate risks and present proposals in a lender-friendly format.
+Yes, particularly if your deal is well-structured, low-risk, and supported by quality security.
+At Innovate Funding, we structure transactions to highlight strengths, mitigate risks, and present proposals in a lender-friendly format.
 This ensures you’re in the best position to negotiate favourable terms.

 Lenders are more likely to offer sharper rates when they receive: